Jax-Danger/Unity-Helper/ReadMe.md

 ## Important rules
-Never manually position a camera that is driven by a distance variable.
+* Never manually position a camera that is driven by a distance variable.
+* For basic C# knowledge, statements, field declarations/definitions, and method declarations need semicolons at the end of each line, but a few other things properties, method definitions, type definitions, for example, don't.
+* At the top of the class, if I want to force the object to require a specific component, such as Rigidbody, add `[RequireComponent(typeof(COMPONENT_TYPE)]`which forces the object to use that component

 ## Unity Things to Remember
 Basic Variable syntax for unity